prestarocket/prestashop-user-compatibility/readme.txt

 = Does the plugin import the user database of my Prestashop installation? =

 No. You will have to do this yourself manually.
-You may check the db-import.txt file for an example on how to do this.
+There is an example PHP file included to import the database into WP, please check db-import.txt in the plugin folder.

 == Changelog ==

 = 1.1 =
-Sanitize input
+Security update : sanitize option input

 = 1.0 =
 * Initial release